International Criminal Court investigation in the Philippines: Pre-trial proceedings

-Rodrigo Duterte appeared via video link at the ICC for the confirmation of charges hearing on March 14, 2025.
+Rodrigo Duterte made his initial appearance before the ICC via video link on March 14, 2025.
 Duterte's camp had earlier requested that his first appearance be postponed, but this was rejected.
 Salvador Medialdea reiterated this request in his manifestation.

 The confirmation of charges hearing was scheduled for September 23, 2025.
 Nicholas Kaufman was named lead counsel of Duterte's defense team.
 Lawyers Harry Roque and Salvador Medialdea were initially selected as supporting members, but Duterte's daughter and Vice President Sara Duterte later stated that Roque and Medialdea would no longer be part of the team, which would instead consist of foreign lawyers experienced with the ICC.
 Dov Jacobs was later appointed associate counsel.

 Kaufman stated that he would argue the ICC has no jurisdiction over the case to prevent the start of a trial.
 He also indicated that he would seek an interim release for Duterte, though no timeline for such an application had yet been provided.

 In June 2025, Duterte's team petitioned that judges Reine Alapini-Gansou of Benin and Socorro Flores Liera of Mexico be disqualified from adjudicating on the issue of jurisdiction.
 All 18 judges rejected the plea on July 3, 2025.

 On July 4, 2025, prosecutors at the ICC formally charged Duterte with three counts of crimes against humanity, alleging his involvement, as an indirect co-perpetrator, in at least 76 murders over several years: